iterative/terraform-provider-iterative/README.md

 ## Supported vendors

-The Iterative Provider currently supports AWS, Azure and Kubernetes.
+The Iterative Provider currently supports AWS and Azure.
 Google Cloud Platform is not currently supported.

 <details>